Booleans

 - Thus Booleans are used to know whether the given expression is True or False.

-- bool() function evaluates values and returns True or False.
+- The bool() function evaluates any value and returns either True or False based on its truthiness.

 Here are some examples where the Boolean returns True/False values for different datatypes.